My Rules of Life

-Sometimes nature brings forth a great wisdom that is beyond comprehension.
+Sometimes nature brings forth a pearl of great wisdom that is beyond comprehension.
 So go with the flow and take everything in your stride.

 2) The breath is a portal to the 'now'.

-Do we want life to fly by, being in thoughts of everything else but that which is in front of us?
-Use the power of deep controlled breaths from the belly to clear the mind, and set yourself free from the shackles of your thoughts, even if it is just for a few moments.
+Do we want life to fly by, being in thoughts of everything else except what is in front of us?
+Use the power of deep, controlled breaths from the belly to clear the mind, and set yourself free from the shackles of your thoughts, even if it is just for a few moments.
 See what magic arises the more you do this.